vAsSiLyB/WorkflowRepresentation/README.md

 Combine muliple criteria if you wish

-Individulaize settings for each catalog.
+These custom settings are defined independently for each catalog.

 ### Multiple upload boxes